Connecticut Fisheries Division COVID-19 Updates

 Anglers are encouraged to follow these guidelines to enhance social distancing:

 - If you’re not feeling well, stay home!
-Signs and symptoms of coronavirus include fever, cough and shortness of breath.
+Signs and symptoms of COVID-19 include fever, cough and shortness of breath.

 - Observe the CDC's minimum recommended social distancing of six feet from other people.
 Practice it and know what it looks like – basically a fishing rod distance apart.